 Step 1: With Boneless, Skinless Chicken - If you are using boneless, skinless chicken, you need to cook your chicken and then remove it and set it aside.
 If you cook the chicken with the pasta, it will get tough and dry from overcooking.

-Step 1: With Skin On, Boneless, or Bone-In Chicken - If you use chicken with the skin on, heat a Dutch oven on high heat with oil.
-Place the chicken skin side down and allow to cook until the skin looks crisp about 5 minutes.
+Step 1: With Skin On, Boneless, or Bone-In Chicken – If you use chicken with the skin on, heat a Dutch oven on high heat with oil.
+Place the chicken skin side down and cook until the skin looks crisp about 5 minutes.

 Step 2: Remove the chicken and set it aside in a bowl.
 Turn the heat down to medium and add the onion to the pan.
 Cook until the onion starts to become translucent.
 Add the garlic.
 Stir and cook for two minutes.